lucabianchini/contacthub-sdk-java/README.md

-If the "Customer uniqueness" configuration for your workspace is set to "Merge" and the new customer data matches an existing customer according to the "matching policies" for your workspace, this method will return the merged Customer data.
+If the "Customer uniqueness" configuration for your workspace is set to "Merge" and the new customer data matches an existing customer according to the "matching policies", this method will return the merged Customer data.

 To create a `Customer` instance that this method requires as its argument, use the builder provided by the `Customer` object.